celsomsilva/Project-Java-2010/README.md

 ## Overview

+<**Note:** This repository contains the original version in Portuguese.
+You will find the repository that contains the English-translated version here: [project-java-2010_en](https://github.com/celsomsilva/project-java-2010_en, including file names, variables, methods, and comments.

 This repository contains the source code for **SISBOL (Scholarship Registration System)** — a Java desktop application developed in 2010 as part of an project at **UERJ (Rio de Janeiro State University)**, within the **Postgraduate Program in Computer Engineering – Geomatics Concentration Area (PGEC)**.

 The system was designed to manage the registration and control of scholarships, students, advisors, and scholarship holders, along with report generation through **JasperReports/iReport** integrated with a **MySQL database**.